RedBrothers/GeneticMarkerSearch/README.md

 Since we have genomes of different size, we take an average matching time of 5 genomes.
 Also, we run the test for different numbers of markers.
 Source code of the benchmarks is stored at `benchmarks` directory.

-The results on Intel Core i5 7200U processor with 2.5GHz are the following (min across 3 runs):
+The results on Intel Core i5 7200U CPU @ 2.5GHz with 4 hardware trheads are the following (min across 3 runs):

 | # markers  |  trie (ahocorapy)  | trie (C++) | matching (ahocorapy) |  matching (C++)  |
 |-----:|------:|-------:|------:|------:|